 Once you have commenced a programme, the School will not increase the fee in subsequent years.
-For students enrolling in 2018/17, the School has committed to maintain the fees for higher education students at the same rate (with no inflation-linked increase) throughout the programme of study.
-You should note in particular: * The fees you pay for the programme give you access to the teaching, assessment and resources necessary to complete your programme satisfactorily.
-If you have not paid your fees for the programme, or agreed a payment plan, you may be barred from accessing resources (including the Library and academic IT resources); and if this situation continues, you may be barred from teaching and assessment. * If you have outstanding academic debts to the School, and have not agreed a satisfactory payment plan, you may not be permitted to enrol for subsequent years of study.
+The School has committed to maintain the fees for higher education students at the same rate (with no inflation-linked increase) throughout the programme of study.
+You should note in particular: · The fees you pay for the programme give you access to the teaching, assessment and resources necessary to complete your programme satisfactorily.
+If you have not paid your fees for the programme, or agreed a payment plan, you may be barred from accessing resources (including the Library and academic IT resources); and if this situation continues, you may be barred from teaching and assessment. · If you have outstanding academic debts to the School, and have not agreed a satisfactory payment plan, you may not be permitted to enrol for subsequent years of study.
 Academic debts include outstanding fee payments, or any money you owe for programme-related activities including educational visits, equipment you have bought from the School, or Library debts.
-Each case will be decided on its merits, but enrolment will not be withheld if your academic debt is less than £250. * Any contract you hold for School Student Accommodation is separate from your contract for learning and teaching, and debts will be treated separately.
+Each case will be decided on its merits, but enrolment will not be withheld if your academic debt is less than £250. · Any contract you hold for School Student Accommodation is separate from your contract for learning and teaching, and debts will be treated separately.

 EQUITY & DIVERSITY